 Algebra, which comes from an Arabic word, was developed during the period, and we owe our numerals to Arabic scholars.
-Doctors made advances in the diagnosis of cancer, and even performed complex surgeries, during that period.
+Doctors made advances in the diagnosis of cancer and even performed complex surgeries during that period.

-Countless stars were discovered and astronomical theories were developed by scholars during the Islamic Golden Age as well.
+Countless stars were discovered and astronomical theories were developed by scholars during the Islamic Golden Age, as well.

-Yet the most prominent city during the period was Baghdad, in modern-day Iraq, where the House of Wisdom was established by Abbasid Caliph Harun al-Rashid in the late eighth century.
+Yet, the most prominent city during the period was Baghdad in modern-day Iraq, where the House of Wisdom was established by Abbasid Caliph Harun al-Rashid in the late eighth century.

 Baghdad was center of knowledge, progress

-As Baghdad was the largest city in the Islamic world at the time, and the center of culture and trade, scholars from across the globe journeyed there to study, learn, and write at the House of Wisdom.
+As Baghdad was the largest city in the Islamic world at the time and the center of culture and trade, scholars from across the globe journeyed there to study, learn, and write at the House of Wisdom.

-As the House of Wisdom, which mirrors the great Library of Alexandria, was destroyed by the Mongols during the Siege of Baghdad in 1258, there is virtually no archaeological evidence for the contents and layout of the structure.
+As the House of Wisdom, which mirrors the great Library of Alexandria, was destroyed by the Mongols during the Siege of Baghdad in 1258, there is virtually no archeological evidence for the contents and layout of the structure.

-There is some debate as to whether the House of Wisdom served as a public academy, where intellectuals and poets gathered to share knowledge, or a private library for the Abbasid Caliphs.
+There is some debate as to whether the House of Wisdom served as a public academy, where intellectuals and poets gathered to share knowledge or a private library for the Abbasid Caliphs.

 Either way, its prominence as an intellectual site is well documented by contemporary writing and the many works of scientific and scholarly importance produced there.

-During the Islamic Golden Age, scholars translated massive amounts of important works of poetry, mathematics, and science from ancient cultures around the world, particularly Ancient Greece.
+During the Islamic Golden Age, scholars translated massive amounts of important works of poetry, mathematics, and science from ancient cultures around the world, particularly of Ancient Greece.